piscisvolans/piscisvolans.github.io/poetry.md

 of my eyeglasses and curls.

 You never asked if I needed a home.
-You never showed me the other side.
+You never told me what you contain.
 You never welcomed me,

 only marked me and let me go,